MicrosoftDocs/VBA-Docs/api/Visio.ThemeName.md

 # VisWebPageSettings.ThemeName Property (Visio Save As Web)

-Assigns a Web page theme to the page you are creating.
+Assigns a webpage theme to the page you are creating.
 Read/write.

 ## Syntax